BIRDA M31

 The Gale.

-PADSTOW - The gale continued off the Cornish coast yesterday morning, and in attempting to enter Padstow Harbour, the steam trawler Birda, of Milford Haven, struck on the Boom Bar.
+PADSTOW - The gale continued off the Cornish coast yesterday morning, and in attempting to enter Padstow Harbour, the steam trawler Birda, of Milford Haven, struck on the Doom Bar.
 The vessel's position was one of great danger, and the lifeboat and rocket brigade were called out.
 The coastguardsmen got a line across the vessel in about a quarter of an hour after she struck.
 In the meantime the lifeboat was launched, the wives and daughters of the pilots of the port assisting in getting her off.
 The lifeboat took off the whole of the crew of nine men, the rescue being effected quickly, and less than an hour after the vessel struck.

 Back to Trawlers 1888-1914